Canal+ Now (Poland)

-Canal+ Now is a Polish-language television station broadcast by ITI Neovision and is one of nine channels available in Poland under the French Canal+ network.
-The channel was launched on August 15, 2017.
+Canal+ Now is a Polish-language television station broadcast by Canal+ Polska SA and is one of nine channels available in Poland under the French Canal+ network.
+The channel was launched on 15 August 2017.

 The channel was created from the so-called Sport 38 channel, which broadcast occasionally sporting events, which due to lack of space in the main channels of broadcasters could not be broadcast live on them.
 Canal+ Now will remain an occasional channel, making it a station similar to Canal+ Weekend.

 From 21 November 2017, the channel offer has been enriched with 4K transmissions.

 Programming

 Canal+ Now primarily shows special events that are also being broadcast at the same time on Canal+ Poland, Canal+ Sport and Canal+ Sport 2.
 They will include the UEFA Champions League (play-offs and group stages), Europa League, Ekstraklasa, Cavaliada Tour, EHF Champions League and the PGA European Tour.